Seeed-Studio/wiki-documents/docs/Azure_Sphere_MT3620_Development_Kit.md

 - Step 1.
 Download [Azure Sphere Code](https://github.com/SeeedDocument/Azure_Sphere_MT3620_Development_Kit/raw/master/sdk/Azure_Sphere_Sample_Smart_Fan-master/Azure_Sphere_Code.zip) and unzip.
 - Step 2.
 Follow [Quickstarts for Azure Sphere](https://docs.microsoft.com/en-us/azure-sphere/quickstart/qs-overview) to open the **AzureSphereDemo2.vcxproj** project.
 - Step 3.
 Open the main.c under Source Files.
 - Step 4.
-Modify wifiSsid and wifiPsk.
+Modify wifiSsid and wifiPsk @line21 and 22.
 - Step 5.
-Follow [Build and run the Blink sample](https://docs.microsoft.com/en-us/azure-sphere/quickstart/qs-blink-application#build-and-run-the-blink-sample) to run Azure Sphere Code.
+Connect the demo to Azure IoT.

-**Demo Video**
+- Step 6.
+Click Build -> Rebuild Solution directly to the device.
+- Step 7.
+Use the Remote Debug Tool to access the device.
+- Step 8.
+See the stream back temperature data from console.
+- Step 9.
+Configure the device explorer and link the physical deivces and the devices on the cloud.
+- Step 10.
+Press the temperature sensor and see the trigger message on console.
+- Step 11.
+Press the button to simulate the fan error and see the status on the console.

+For detail operation, please refer to the video.

 <iframe width="1189" height="669" src="https://www.youtube.com/embed/KXThR9RUNvw" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>